Joshfairhead/Obsidian/Immanent/Projects/Lunar Punk Labs/Unenclosable Regenerative Markets.md

 Improving our ESG heuristic to a finer degree of resolution we can infer the values of Justice, Equity, Diversity and Inclusion.
 The two former terms are social values and the latter two are governance oriented.
 Since we are relying on such heuristics  to financialise the activity of people and place through the production of protocols it becomes desirable for a regenerative vehicle to not only mitigate it's eco-socio-policical costs but to also generate and harmonise community values.

 Unlike facts, values are subject to contention and their discussion will often generate enough volitility to drive change and transformation.
 The more often they are measured the quicker certainty is gained.
-This harmonisation of values towards certainty can be measured as free energy above unity; an investable quantifier.
+This harmonisation of values towards certainty can be measured as free energy above unity; which is also a single measure that can serve as an investable quantifier.